tobanw/MarriageMarkets.jl/README.md

 [![Build Status](https://travis-ci.org/tobanw/MarriageMarkets.jl.svg?branch=master)](https://travis-ci.org/tobanw/MarriageMarkets.jl)

-The `MarriageMarkets` package currently provides two marriage market models as Julia types.
+The `MarriageMarkets` package currently provides two marriage market models as Julia types:

-First is the `ChooSiow` type, which computes the equilibrium of the static frictionless marriage market model from "Who Marries Whom and Why," Choo & Siow (2006).
+- `ChooSiow`: computes the equilibrium of the static frictionless marriage market model from "Who Marries Whom and Why," Choo & Siow (2006).
-Second is the `ShimerSmith` type, which computes the equilibrium of the dynamic search and matching model from "Assortative Matching and Search," Shimer & Smith (2000).
+- `ShimerSmith`: computes the equilibrium of the search and matching model from "Assortative Matching and Search," Shimer & Smith (2000).

+`ShimerSmith` is generalized in a few ways beyond the model presented in the paper.
+This includes a match-specific "love" shock to make the matching probabilistic.

+Upcoming features:

+- exogenous inflow of singles and outflow via death
+- type depreciation (to capture aging, for example)
+- multi-dimensional types

 ## Installation